Drude Dahlerup: Political activism

-Drude Dahlerup was a co-founder of the Redstockings, the Women's Liberation Movement in Denmark, which started 1970.
+Dahlerup was a co-founder of the Redstockings, the Women's Liberation Movement in Denmark, which started 1970.
 She has been active in various national and international feminist organizations.

 In the 1990s, Dahlerup was one of the leading figures in the No-campaign in the Danish EU-referendums on the new EU-Treaties in 1992, 1993, 1998 and against the euro in 2000.
 She was co-founder and spokesperson for the center-left EU-critical JuneMovement (JuniBevægelsen), one of the leading EU-critical movements in Denmark, represented in the European Parliament 1993–2009.[1]
 Dahlerup was vice-chair of the Danish Government's Council for European Politics 1993–2000; Since 2006 chair of the Danish EU-critical think-thank NyAgenda.

 Publications

-Drude Dahlerup has published extensively on women in politics, quota systems, the women's movements and feminist theory.
-In a most-cited 1988-article, “From a Small to a Large Minority”, (Scandinavian Political Studies (11 (4):275-98), she applied the ‘critical mass theory’ known from nuclear physics to the minority position of women in politics.
+Dahlerup has published works on women in politics, quota systems, the women's movements and feminist theory.
+In an article published in 1988, “From a Small to a Large Minority”, (Scandinavian Political Studies (11 (4):275-98), she applied the ‘critical mass theory’ known from nuclear physics to the minority position of women in politics.
 Among her edited books in English are The New Women’s Movement: Feminism and Political Power in Europe and the U.S.A (Sage 1986); Women, Quotas and Politics (Routledge 2006) and Breaking Male Dominance in old Democracies (with Monique Leyenaar, Oxford Univ.
 Press 2013).
 She wrote a two volume book, Rødstrømperne (the Redstockings), about the development, new thinking and impact of the Danish new Women's Liberation Movement, 1970-85 (in Danish, Gyldendal 1998).
 Her book Has Democracy Failed Women?, was also published in Danish (Demokrati uden kvinder?) and Korean.
 She contributed to the Routledge Handbook of Election Law.